 Figure 2.
 F. tularensis cells exposed to different iron, magnesium, or spermine concentrations do not appear to have changes in rpsU1 production.
 Relative fluorescence values (y-axis) versus environmental conditions (x-axis) of cells containing fluorescent rpsU1 reporter construct.
 Each dot represents one replicate, and horizontal bars indicate the average.
 (A) Cells exposed to CDM with indicated changes in iron concentration.
 (B) Cells exposed to CDM with indicated changes in magnesium concentration.
 (C) Cells exposed to standard CDM spermine tetrahydrochloride concentration (100.5 µM) or CDM with 200 µM spermine tetrahydrochloride.
 All were completed once in biological duplicate.
-The threshold for changes to be considered significant is a two-fold or greater change from fluorescence of control cells.

 Screening for factors that influence expression of rpsU3